Tree Week: March 21st – 27th, 2021

 We are an unfunded voluntary museum and rely entirely on donations.

-Some may get it instinctively but some may still be wondering what on Earth the Museum of Childhood Ireland is doing with TreeWeek, and why we have our wonderful Artist in Residence Fion Gunn launching ‘plant more trees!’ ?
+Some of you may be wondering what the Museum of Childhood Ireland is doing with TreeWeek, and why we have our wonderful Artist in Residence Fion Gunn launching ‘plant more trees!’ now ?

 - Sinead O’Reilly